Dr. Juliana Negreiros

 Dr. Juliana has extensive research and clinical experience conducting psycho-educational assessments, working with schools, and developing Individual Education Plans and school-based interventions.
 For many years, she conducted different studies at the B.C.
 Children's Hospital that involved assessing neurocognitive and academic functioning in pediatric OCD.
 Also, early in her career, she worked as a school psychologist in a public school district.

 Dr. Juliana has given numerous national and international presentations and training as well as written book chapters and academic papers.
 She has also continued to be actively engaged with the scientific community.
 She has recently co-authored a book for helping teenagers deal with uncertainty released by New Harbinger!

 In addition to working in private practice, she is a consultant to Anxiety Canada, where she creates resources and provides workshops in the community.
 In particular, in collaboration with Anxiety Canada, Dr. Juliana was the lead developer of two free anxiety prevention curriculums for schools in British Columbia and Saskatchewan: (1) EASE (Everyday Anxiety Strategies for Educators) and (2) MAPE (MAP for Educators).

-Finally, Dr. Juliana also provides supervision to Ph.D. psychology practicum students at UBC and SFU, certified school psychologists, clinical counsellors, and early-career and highly experienced psychologists.
+Finally, Dr. Juliana supervises Ph.D. psychology practicum students at UBC and SFU, certified school psychologists, clinical counsellors, and early-career and highly experienced psychologists.

 She completed her Masters and Ph.D. in School Psychology at the University of British Columbia.
-Her dissertation study on neurocognition in pediatric OCD received awards from diverse psychological organizations, including a Certificate of Excellence from the Canadian Psychological Association.
+Her dissertation on neurocognition in pediatric OCD received awards from diverse psychological organizations, including a Certificate of Excellence from the Canadian Psychological Association.